Punic Wars: Rome, Carthage and Hannibal

 In the Second Punic War, 218-201 B.C., Carthage was anxious to get revenge after the first Punic War.
 But in the end Rome supplanted Carthage as the predominate power in the Mediterranean.
 The war was a major milestone in evolution of Rome from a republic into an imperial power.

-Hannibal led 59,000 troops and 27 elephants across the Alps.
-His army crossed the bridge-less Rhone and likely endured snow storms and snow drifts when it crossed the Alps.
-In some accounts all but one of the elephants and half of Hannibal's soldiers were killed in the Alps.
 No one is sure what route Hannibal took.
 Much of what has been written about the elephants and Alps is speculation.
 On the subject of Hannibal's route, Mark Twain once wrote: "The researches of many antiquarians have already thrown much darkness on the subject, and it is probable, if they continue, that we shall soon know nothing at all."
 Much of the imagery of Hannibal and his elephants comes from Flaubert’s “ Salammbo” .

 Hannibal Defeats the Romans

-Hannibal won three battles in Italy but lost the forth.
+Hannibal won three battles in Italy but lost the fourth.
 Most scholars believe he crossed the Alps near the source of the Po River at Col de la Traversette and caught Roman armies by surprise even though Hannibal's attack was forecast by the sacred of chickens of Claudius Pulcher.
 The Roman general Marcellus rode with blinds on his litter pulled down so he wouldn't send any bad omen.
 Early Carthaginian victories left 15,000 Romans dead in one place and 20,000 in another.

 With their superior cavalry and what became textbook usage of bottlenecking tactics, Hannibal’s forces defeated the Roman force of Flamininius in 217 B.C. at Lake Trasimene.
 Next he humiliated the Romans, by coldly coordinating his infantry and cavalry attacks, at Cannae in northern Italy, where 60,000 Romans were killed.
 This victory drew the north of Italy from Rome’s sphere for some time.